Unicon/shib-cas-authn3/README.md

-# Shibboleth IDP External Authentication via CAS plugin
+# Shibboleth IdP External Authentication via CAS plugin

 This is a Shibboleth IDP external authentication plugin that delegates the authentication to the Central Authentication Server.
 The biggest advantage of using this component over the plain